What Are Intentional Torts?

 The exact nature of the invasion of privacy varies by state, but there are generally four types of invasions of privacy:

-- False light, in which someone publishes untrue but not defamatory facts about someone else which create a false implication about that person
+- False light, in which someone publishes untrue (but not defamatory) facts about someone else that create a false implication about that person

-- Appropriation, which is the unauthorized use of someone else's likeness for profit.
+- Appropriation, which is the unauthorized use of someone else's name and/or likeness for profit

 Trespass

-Trespass comes in two forms: trespass to land (real estate), and trespass to chattel (personal property).
-In either case, trespass means using the property without the permission of the owner.
+Trespass comes in two forms: trespass to land (real estate) and trespass to chattel (personal property and property damage).
+In either case, trespass means using a property without the owner's permission.

 Conversion

-Conversion is when someone takes someone else's property and "converts" it to their own or otherwise damages or destroys it, thereby depriving the true owner of that property.
-In the criminal world, conversion is charged as theft.
+Conversion is when someone takes someone else's property and converts it to their own or otherwise damages or destroys it, depriving the true owner of that property.
+In a criminal case, conversion is charged as theft.

-If someone's intentional acts caused you injury, you may have a valid legal claim against them.
-But how do you find out if you'd be eligible to receive damages for your injuries?
-The best way is to speak with a local personal injury attorney who can evaluate the facts of your case and provide personalized legal advice.
+You may have a valid personal injury claim if someone's intentional acts injured you.
+But how do you determine if you'd be eligible for damages for your injuries in a personal injury case?
+The best way is to speak with a local personal injury lawyer who can evaluate the facts of your civil case and provide legal advice.
+They may also assist you with filing a civil lawsuit.

 Next Steps